-In 2012, a turnaround opportunity knocked on his door: he was asked to join Fabrica - the Benetton’s creative laboratory in Treviso, Italy.
-There, he worked for one year as art director at Colors Magazine (the magazine "about the rest of the world" Tibor Kalman and Toscani created in 1991).
-Also, he discovered the best ice cream in the world and had some of the greatest experiences in his life.
+In 2012 I was asked to join Fabrica – the Benetton’s creative laboratory in Treviso, Italy.
+There, I worked for one year as graphic designer at Colors Magazine (the magazine “about the rest of the world” Tibor Kalman and Toscani created in 1991).

 Colors# 86 – Making the News